 Automation, if done correctly, with the right intent, process and technology can indeed be a win-win for all.

-We at HCL believe that in an enterprise IT environment where standardization is still a distant dream, trying to apply 21st century automation without having the right foundation set up will lead to definite failure and unstructured workforce redundancies.
+We at HCLTech believe that in an enterprise IT environment where standardization is still a distant dream, trying to apply 21st century automation without having the right foundation set up will lead to definite failure and unstructured workforce redundancies.
 Such desperate attempts lead to mistakes, and eventually, to failures.
 Desperate and hasty attempts to automate everything and anything does not reflect determination.
 Automation needs a consultative approach; it requires a clearly defined lifecycle of change.

 Optimized automation is an outcome of experience, knowledge, skillset and vision.
 It’s an evolutionary process which improves process efficiency.
 To achieve optimized automation, your decision must be based on the pragmatic knowledge base.

 Dry Ice is an interesting chemical element.
 It has a lower temperature than ice and is known for not leaving any residue.
 In fact, it does not melt into a liquid when heated; instead, it changes directly into a gas and evaporates.
 These features of Dry Ice are exactly what HCLTech’s automation platform stands for, and delivers.